jeffreyhanson/abstracts-and-slides/README.md

-Seminar and conference poster and talk abstracts
+Seminar and conference abstracts
 ================================================

-This repository contains the LaTEX source code and compiled formats of abstracts for seminars and conferences.
+This repository contains the LaTEX source code and compiled files for abstracts.